yiisoft/yii2/docs/guide/basic-properties.md

 $object->label = 'abc';
 ```

-A property defined by a getter without a setter is read only.
+A property defined by a getter without a setter is *read only*.
 Trying to assign a value to such a property will cause
 an [[yii\base\InvalidCallException|InvalidCallException]].
 Similarly, a property defined by a setter without a getter
-is write only, and trying to read such a property will also cause an exception.
+is *write only*, and trying to read such a property will also cause an exception.
 It is not common to have write-only
 properties.

-Back to the problem we described at the beginning, the `trim()` function is now called within the setter `setLabel()`.
-If a new requirement comes that the first letter of the label should be turned into upper case, we only need to
-modify the `setLabel()` method without touching other code.

-There are some special rules or limitations of the properties defined based on getters and setters.
+There are several special rules or limitations of the properties defined based on getters and setters.

-First, the names of such properties are *case-insensitive*.
+* The names of such properties are *case-insensitive*.
+For example, `$object->label` and `$object->Label` are the same.
   This is because PHP method names are case-insensitive.
+* If the name of such a property is the same as a class member variable, the latter will take precedence.
+  For example, if the above `Foo` class has a member variable `label`, then the assignment `$object->label = 'abc'`
+  will happen to the member variable instead of the setter `setLabel()`.
-Second, the properties do not support visibility.
+* The properties do not support visibility.
 It makes no difference for the visibility of a property
   if the defining getter or setter method is public, protected or private.
-Third, the properties can only
-be defined by *non-static* getters and/or setters.
+* The properties can only be defined by *non-static* getters and/or setters.
 Static methods do not count.

+Back to the problem we described at the very beginning, instead of calling `trim()` everywhere, we are calling it
+only within the setter `setLabel()`.
+And if a new requirement comes that the first letter of the label should
+be turned into upper case, we just need to modify the `setLabel()` method without touching any other code.